 - When the docker pull or docker run commands, the required images will be pulled from your configured registry.

 - when you use the docker push command, your image is pushed to your configured registry.

 e) Docker containers

-Each Docker container is an isolated & secured application platform which holds everything that is needed for an application to run.
+Each Docker container is an isolated & secured application platform that holds everything that is needed for an application to run.
 You can perform run, start, stop, and migration and delete operations on a Docker container.
 Docker containers can run on any computer, on any infrastructure, and in any cloud.

 Hope Docker in a nutshell was quite helpful to get an idea of what a Docker is and what are its Features and Components.

-We offer server administration services with lowest response times at competitive pricing models.
+We offer server administration services with the lowest response times at competitive pricing models.
 You can check out our Server Management plans by using the link below.

 Read our exciting blog Post: How to install Suhosin under different Linux Distributions